-We have 84 issued patents in the U.S. and in other regions and 26 pending patent applications worldwide.
+Check Point and its subsidiaries have 97 issued patents in the U.S. and in other regions and 12 pending patent applications worldwide.
 Our efforts to protect our patent rights and other proprietary rights may not be adequate and our competitors may independently develop technology that is similar.
 Additional details are provided in "Item 3 - Key Information" under the caption "Risk Factors - Risks Related to Our Business and Our Market - We may not be able to successfully protect our intellectual property rights".